Chris McDaniel: Political positions

 McDaniel's political views are generally described as far-right, a label he has rejected.
 According to McDaniel, the political thinkers that have influenced his views include: Thomas Jefferson, Frédéric Bastiat, Friedrich Hayek, Robert Taft, Russell Kirk, Barry Goldwater, William F. Buckley and Ronald Reagan.

 Eminent domain

 As a first-term senator in 2010, McDaniel urged his fellow state senators to override Governor Haley Barbour's veto of eminent domain legislation that would prevent government from taking private land for use by private companies.
 The override effort failed by two votes, but began a ballot initiative to amend the Mississippi Constitution.
 The ballot initiative passed the following year.

 Healthcare

 In April 2010, McDaniel led a lawsuit seeking to have the Patient Protection and Affordable Care Act (Obamacare) deemed unconstitutional.

 LGBT rights and women

-McDaniel has said of former attorney general Janet Reno, "I'm not even sure Janet Reno was a woman".
-He has said that the Democratic Party is the party of "sex on demand, the party that supports the homosexual agenda".
+McDaniel has said that the Democratic Party is the party of "sex on demand, the party that supports the homosexual agenda".
 On January 22, 2017, McDaniel responded on Facebook to the 2017 Women's March by referring to marchers as "a bunch of unhappy liberal women" and stated that he opposes using federal funds to pay for birth control and abortion.